-- In order for a historic property to be eligible for special valuation, it must have been substantially rehabilitated within 24 months prior to the date of application. - In order for a phased rehabilitation to be eligible, each phase of the rehabilitation must cost at least 25% of the assessed value of the property. exclusive of land value, prior to commencing that phase of work.
+- In order for a historic property to be eligible for special valuation, it must have been substantially rehabilitated within 24 months prior to the date of application. - In order for a phased rehabilitation to be eligible, each phase of the rehabilitation must cost at least 25% of the assessed value of the property, exclusive of land value, prior to commencing that phase of work.
 Work on each phase must have been completed within 24 months prior to the date of application for special valuation for that phase. - Improvements must be consistent with the historic character of the building.
 During the ten-year period of special valuation, additional improvements to the property are also subject to compliance with the Washington State Advisory Council's Standards for Rehabilitation. - The property must be maintained in good condition as long as the special valuation is in effect. - Special valuation may apply to a wide range of properties, at the discretion of the local government in each jurisdiction. - Applications may be submitted at any time, however the deadline is October 1 when special valuation is desired for the following year.
-Reduction in property taxes appears one year after special valuation designation and applies until the year following the end of the ten-year period of special valuation. - Property owners who receive special valuation for a rehabilitation project may also apply for the Federal Investment Tax Credits for the same project.
+Reduction in property taxes appears one year after special valuation designation and applies until the year following the end of the ten-year period of special valuation. - Property owners who receive special valuation for a rehabilitation project may also apply for the Federal Investment Tax Credits for the same project. - A property is eligible for two sevenyear extensions of the special valuation if: The property is located in a county that is listed as a distressed area as reported by the state employment security department; and the city is under twenty thousand in population; and the property continues to meet the criteria provided in RCW 5 84.26.030.

-FOR INFORMATION
+FOR MORE INFORMATION